slash4you/karotz2mqtt/README.md

 ## Pre-requisites

-You obviously have to take control of your favourite rabbit to be able to insert the gateway into the processes startup sequence.
+You obviously have to take control of your favorite rabbit to be able to insert the gateway into the processes startup sequence.
 There are several way to do this, that I won't explain here.
 In my case I previously installed FreeRabbits OS and customized it a little to fit my needs.
 Feel free to do this as you want.

 ## Startup process

 Ears and Led states/controls are registered into the broker as soon as the MQTT gateway is started.
-Then Karotz device is automatically detected by home assistant if discovery has been enabled.
+Then Karotz device is automatically detected by homeassistant if discovery has been enabled.
 The gateway shall be setted up by the following valid command line arguments :

 ```
                         _           _